 A competitive tax system drives economic growth and job creation.

 Poorly structured tax systems are burdensome and costly, creating a drag on economic activity and reducing the willingness of firms to invest, hire, and expand in Ontario.
-Excessive taxation prevents Ontario firms from investing in leading edge technologies such as machinery, equipment, and software.
+Excessive taxation prevents firms from investing in leading edge technologies such as machinery, equipment, and software.

 Given Ontario’s fragile economic recovery, Ontario’s tax regime must continually evolve in response to changing internal and external circumstances in order to create conditions for growth.

-The OCC will continue to advocate for a competitive and simplified tax regime that is designed with a view to reducing the tax burden on job creators.
+We will continue to advocate for a competitive and simplified tax regime that is designed with a view to reducing the tax burden on job creators.

-The OCC encourages the government of Ontario to introduce reforms to the tax system, including:
+We encourage the government of Ontario to introduce reforms to the tax system, including: